benji300/joplin-note-tabs/README.md

 - Display selected note as tab
 - Remember last opened and unpinned note
-- Pin/Unpin selected note to/from the tabs
+- Pin/Unpin note(s) to/from the tabs
 - Change position of tabs within the panel
 - Toggle to-do state from tabs
   - Automatically unpin completed to-dos ([configurable](#user-options))